awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ## Transferring files between Amazon RDS for Oracle and an Amazon S3 bucket<a name="oracle-s3-integration.using"></a>

-You can use Amazon RDS procedures to upload files from an Oracle DB instance to an Amazon S3 bucket\.
-You can also use Amazon RDS procedures to download files from an Amazon S3 bucket to an Oracle DB instance\.
+You can use Amazon RDS procedures to transfer files between an Oracle DB instance and an Amazon S3 bucket\.

 **Note**
 These procedures upload or download the files in a single directory\.
 You can't include subdirectories in these operations\.